er-devarun/QuickBites-Demo-App/README.md

-# QuickBites - Online Food Order Demo Application (Front End)
+# QuickBites - Online Food Order Demo Application

 QuickBites is a demo application for online food ordering built with React.js and Redux Toolkit.
 It provides a seamless user experience with features like item filtering, responsive design, cart management, and more.